XD-DENG/Spark-practice/README.md

 >>> sc.parallelize(text).flatMap(lambda x:x.split(" ")).collect()
 ['a', 'b', 'c', 'd', 'e', 'f', 'g', 'h']
 ```

 To put it simple (maybe not precise), we can say that `map` will return a **sequence** of the same length as the original data.
 In this sequence each element is a **sub-sequence** corresponding to one element in original data. `flatMap` will return a sequence whose length equals to the sum of the lengths of all sub-sequance returned by `map`.

 ### Reduce and Counting

-Here I would like to know how many downloading records each package has.
+I would like to know how many downloading records each package has.
 For example, for R package "Rcpp", I want to know how many rows belong to it.

 ```python
 >>> # Note here x[6] is just the 7th element of each row, that is the package name.
 >>> package_count = content.map(lambda x: (x[6], 1)).reduceByKey(lambda a,b: a+b)